AnChainAI/aml-mcp/README.md

-# MCP Server For Anti Money Laundering - AnChain.Ai
+# MCP Server For Anti Money Laundering - AnChain.AI

 A Model Context Protocol (MCP) server that provides access to global sanctions, IP addresses and blockchain risk data through the [Anchain.ai AML API](https://aml.anchainai.com/).
 This server enables LLM / AI agents to screen cryptocurrency addresses, check sanctions lists, and assess IP address risks for compliance and security purposes.
+We welcome questions, comments, and partnership: info AT Anchain.ai 🚀

 ## Features